Hemant Kumar: Emergence as a national artist

 In the mid-1940s, Hemanta became actively involved with the Indian People's Theatre Association (IPTA), where he formed a significant collaboration with fellow member and composer Salil Chowdhury.
 The devastating Bengal famine of 1943 and the inaction of both British authorities and wealthy Indians had been instrumental in IPTA's formation.

-His 1947 recording of "Ganyer Badhu" ("The rural bride"), composed and written by Salil Chowdhury, marked a turning point in his career.
+His 1947 recording of "Gayer Badhu" ("The rural bride"), composed and written by Salil Chowdhury, marked a turning point in his career.
 This unconventional six-minute composition, recorded on both sides of a 78 rpm disc, departed from traditional Bengali song structure and romantic themes.
 Instead, it portrayed the tragic transformation of an idyllic rural life devastated by famine and poverty.
 The song's unprecedented success established Hemanta as a leading voice in eastern India, elevating him above his male contemporaries.
 This successful partnership with Salil Chowdhury continued through numerous popular collaborations in subsequent years.

 During this period, Hemanta received increasing opportunities as a music composer for Bengali films, notably working with director Hemen Gupta.
 When Gupta relocated to Mumbai, he invited Hemanta to compose for his Hindi directorial debut Anandmath under the Filmistan banner.
 This led to Hemanta's migration to Mumbai in 1951, where he joined Filmistan Studios.
 He named his Mumbai residence in Khar after Rabindranath Tagore's Gitanjali.
 Anand Math (1952) achieved moderate success, with its standout contribution being Lata Mangeshkar's rendition of 'Vande mataram', which Hemanta set to a stirring martial tune.

 Following Anandamath, Hemanta composed for several Filmistan productions, including Shart, gaining modest popularity.
 Simultaneously, he established himself as a prominent playback singer in Mumbai.
 His collaborations with S. D. Burman for Bollywood actors produced numerous hits, like Dev Anand for (Yeh Raat Yeh Chandni Phir Kahan from Jaal, Chup Hai Dharti and Teri Duniya Mein Jeene Se from House No. 44, Hai Apna Dil To Awara from Solva Saal, and Na Tum Humen Jano from Baat Ek Raat Ki).
 Pradeep Kumar for (Nagin, Detective), Sunil Dutt for (Savle Salone Aaye Din from Ek Hi Rasta, O Neend Na Mujhko from Post Box 999, Ghumsum Sa Yeh Jahan from Duniya Jhukti Hain) and Biswajeet for (Bekarar Karke Hume from Bees Saal Baad, Ek Baar Zara Phir from Bin Badal Barsaat, Ye Nayan Dare Dare from Kohra) and Dharmendra for Anupama.
 He also served as the music composer for these films.